- 📖 Geeky Medics OSCE Book

 Table of Contents

-Assessing the postoperative surgical patient is an important skill to have during medical school and your foundation years.
-It is commonly tested in OSCEs and almost all foundation year doctors will have at least one surgical rotation.
-Furthermore, assessing the postoperative surgical patient is also tested at postgraduate surgical interviews.
+The ability to assess a post-operative surgical patient is an important skill to develop during medical school and your foundation years.
+It is commonly tested in OSCEs and almost all foundation doctors will have at least one surgical rotation.
+Furthermore, assessing the post-operative surgical patient is also assessed at postgraduate surgical interviews.

 This article will provide you with: